 Take, for example, the illustration course “Secrets to Creating Characters That Resonate” available on Hahow.
 The instructor, Crystal, is not a social media influencer but a professional character designer who has worked on numerous international animated films and is currently employed at Pixar Animation Studios.
 Each unit of this course includes detailed explanations, demonstrations, and practice exercises.
 Upon completing the course, every student is required to submit a final project, which the instructor personally reviews and provides feedback on, ensuring that students truly grasp the concepts taught.

 “Most of the instructors on Hahow are creators who see teaching as their mission.
-What we care about most is the quality of the courses and the effectiveness of learning — whether students have genuinely learned something and whether it can truly bring about a change in their lives and careers,” says Jiang.
+What we care about most is the quality of the courses and the effectiveness of learning — whether students have genuinely learned something and whether it can truly bring about a change in their lives and careers,” says Chiang.
 This process of “seeing, knowing, and doing” is at the core of Hahow’s values and is what sets it apart from other online education platforms.

 For students, genuinely learning something naturally leads them to recommend it to others.
 For instructors, this approach extends the course’s relevance, increasing the long-tail effect of course revenue, rather than relying on a one-time sale with no lasting impact.